MyPetORG/MyPet-Wiki/pages/skills/fire.md

 ~~NOTOC~~
 # Fire

-With this skill your pet has a chance to set his target on fire for some seconds.\\
+With this skill your pet has a chance to set his target on fire for some seconds.<br>
-The chance and the duration can be set via the [skilltree](en/skilltrees) skill settings
+The chance and the duration can be set via the [skilltree](skilltrees) skill settings

 ----